0xPolygon/polygon-docs/docs/cdk/concepts/blocks.md

 # Batches, blocks, and transactions

-The following concepts are key to understanding how transactions are handled on L2s built with the CDK:
+The following definition are key to understanding how transactions are handled on L2s built with the CDK:

-- Transaction: Signed instruction to perform an action on the blockchain.
+- Transaction: A signed instruction to perform an action on the blockchain.
 - Block: A group of transactions and a hash of the previous block in the chain.
 - Batch: A group of many transactions from multiple blocks.